 The City noise regulations that apply to the Project are found in Chapter 20.300 Site Planning and General Development Standards of the City Municipal Code.
 These regulations aim to prohibit unnecessary, excessive, and annoying noises from all sources, as certain noise levels are detrimental to the health and welfare of individuals.
 The standards of this section and of Chapter 10.24 Noise of the Municipal Code apply to all land uses in all Zones unless otherwise specified.
-No person shall create or allow the creation of exterior noise that causes the noise level to exceed the noise standards established by Table 20.300-4 (provided in Table 3-3 on the following page).
+No person shall create or allow the creation of exterior noise that causes the noise level to exceed the noise standards established by Table 20.300-4 (provided in Table 3-5 on the following page).

-The City Ordinance limits noise generation in commercial/and multi-family zones to 65 dB Leq (one-hour average) between the hours of 7 am and 10 pm and 55 dB Leq between the hours of 10 pm and 7 am as measured at the project property line as shown above in Table 3-3.
+The City Ordinance limits noise generation in commercial/and multi-family zones to 65 dB Leq (one-hour average) between the hours of 7 am and 10 pm and 55 dB Leq between the hours of 10 pm and 7 am as measured at the project property line as shown above in Table 3-5.
 Per the City of San Marcos General Plan Noise Element (GPNE), noise standards for commercial, multi-family, and mixed-use land uses are the same, and are higher than single-family residential areas because they reflect a more urban environment (GPNE, pg.
 7-10).
 Higher thresholds are permitted due to the integrated mix of residential and commercial activity and their usual location near major arterials (GPNE, pg.
 7-9).

-Properties directly surrounding the project site are all designated as commercial/mixed under the City General Plan.
-The nearest residential use is the mobile home park located south across Capalina Road which is zoned multi-family.
+Retail uses are located adjacent to the project to the west and are zoned Commercial.
+The existing AT&T lot located adjacent to the project to the west is zoned Public-Institutional (P-I).
+The nearest residential uses are the multi-family units located adjacent to the project to the east and to the south across Armorlite Drive and are zoned under the Palomar Station Specific Plan Area for Mixed-Use.
 Therefore, the City Ordinance limits of 65 dBA hourly noise standard during the daytime hours between 7 a.m. and 10 p.m., a 55 dBA standard during the nighttime hours between 10 p.m. and 7 a.m. would apply at all property lines.